BGOOONZ-BLOG/https-bgoonzblog20-backup/src/pages/docs/articles/reading-files.md

     it for your project.
 seo:
     title: Reading files
-    description: This is the Reading files page
+    description: >-
+        The simplest way to read a file in Node.js is to use the fs.readFile() method, passing it the file path, encoding and a callback function that will be called
     extra:
         - name: 'og:type'
           value: website